istio/istio.io/content/en/faq/security/accessing-non-istio-services.md

 weight: 40
 ---

-Istio will try to detect whether the destination workload have Envoy proxy or not, and drop mutual TLS if it doesn't.
-You can also set the destination rule explicitly to disable mutual TLS.
+Istio detects if the destination workload has an Envoy proxy and drops mutual TLS if it doesn't.
+Set an explicit destination rule to disable mutual TLS.
 For example:

 {{< text bash >}}
 $ kubectl apply -f - <<EOF